 To make this determination, companies should consider the following:

-- To what prior date can systems be restored at maximum– a week prior to the emergency, a day prior, an hour?
+- To what prior date can systems be restored at maximum – a week prior to the emergency, a day earlier, an hour?

-- How long can the system be down before real economic losses begin?
+- How long can the system be down before actual economic losses begin?

 - Which programs depend on other programs?